Norlane Venue

 Why is first aid training important in Geelong?

-What first aid topics are most useful for Geelong hospitality and waterfront businesses?
+What first aid topics are useful for Geelong waterfront businesses?

-For cafés, restaurants, venues and public-facing teams near Geelong Waterfront, Eastern Beach, Westfield Geelong and Moorabool Street, useful topics include CPR, AED use, choking, allergic reactions, fainting, burns, cuts and emergency communication.
-These skills help staff respond quickly while waiting for paramedics.
+For cafés, restaurants, tourism venues and public-facing teams around the Geelong Waterfront and Eastern Beach, useful topics include CPR, AED use, choking, allergic reactions, burns, cuts, fainting, falls and customer medical episodes.

-Can first aid training suit Geelong’s industrial and port-related workplaces?
+Can first aid training suit Geelong port and industrial workplaces?

 Is first aid training useful for Geelong sports clubs and schools?